ember-learn/ember-blog/content/ie8-support-update.md

 ## Ecosystem

-Of course, the above guarantees only apply to Ember, Ember Data, Ember CLI, and the rest of the core-supported packages.
+The above guarantees only apply to Ember, Ember Data, Ember CLI, and the rest of the core-supported packages.
 Addon authors are free to define their own support matrices.
 We encourage those who depend on older browsers to contribute back by submitting PRs to the